All Episodes

 Another thing the leadership knew about that, you know, a lot of Americans don't, they would stop shooting.

-And our guys would come out of their cover and concealed positions and go grab them and say, Oh, hey, get out.
+And our guys would come out of their cover and concealed positions and go grab them and say, oh, hey, get out.

-Come on, come on, fight.
+Come on, fight.

 And then our guys would get hit.

-Um it's it's not it shouldn't be a surprise that any of this happened based off of the way they did it, sir.
+And so it shouldn't be a surprise that any of this happened based off of the way they did it, sir.

 I can't thank you enough.

-I mean, your you know, five bronze stars speak for themselves, your two purple hearts speak for themselves, your ten tours of duty in Afghanistan speaks for itself, sir.
+Your ten tours of duty in Afghanistan speaks for itself, sir.

-Um, and it's a chilling, chilling scenario you're describing.
+And it's a chilling, chilling scenario you're describing.

 Thank you for your service.